aaronpowell/aaronpowell.github.io/src/documents/posts/2014-03-06-debugging-jquery-events.md

---- cson
+---
   title: "Debugging jQuery events"
-date: '2014-03-06'
+  date: "2014-03-06"
-tags: ['jquery', 'debugging', 'javascript']
+  tags:
+    - "jquery"
+    - "debugging"
+    - "javascript"
-description: """Ever had an event firing from jQuery but you don't know where in your code they are firing from?
+  description: "Ever had an event firing from jQuery but you don't know where in your code they are firing from?"
-"""
 ---

 Every couple of months I see a question come around where someone has a jQuery event handler that's being fired but they don't know where that is in their codebase.